 Why Succession Plans Fail Even When the Planning Is Sound

 The organizational architecture was in place.
 The competency assessment was complete.
 The timeline was agreed.
 The successor had been identified, developed, and endorsed by the board.
-And still, the transition failed — or produced eighteen months of turbulence that eroded institutional value and damaged careers.
+And still, the transition failed or produced eighteen months of turbulence that eroded institutional value.

 This pattern repeats across industries.
 Data from Spencer Stuart shows that 44 percent of chief executive appointments are now external hires, suggesting that internal succession pipelines are not producing ready leaders at the rate organizations require.
 Research from Deloitte indicates that only 31 percent of chief executives strongly agree their company has a viable internal candidate pipeline.
 A global study from LHH found that one in three newly appointed executives do not feel confident in their ability to perform within their first year.

 The failure occurs inside the individuals navigating the transition.
 The incumbent who cannot relinquish a role that has become fused with their identity.
 The successor whose confidence in readiness does not match their actual readiness.
 The senior leader whose self-assessment is calibrated to the demands of a role they held for fifteen years rather than the fundamentally different demands of the role they are stepping into.
 These are not planning failures.
-They are neurological failures — and they have specific, identifiable, addressable mechanisms.
+They are neurological failures with specific, identifiable, addressable mechanisms.

 The Neuroscience of Leadership Transitions